 4. Commencement of Business Stage-

-This is the fourth stage of Formation of a Company and it means, at this stage the company gets legal approval certificate from the registrar office for the purpose of running a specific company or business.
-When a company’s legal documents are verified by any registrar under section 149(1) and section 149(2), then the company gets legal certificate to run the business.
+This is the fourth stage of Formation of a Company and it means, at this stage, the company gets a legal approval certificate from the registrar office for the purpose of running a specific company or business.
+When a company’s legal documents are verified by any registrar under section 149(1) and section 149(2), then the company gets a legal certificate to run the business.